-It’s a legitimate question and it typically evolves into a stocks vs. real estate discussion.
+It’s a legitimate question and it typically evolves into stocks vs. real estate discussion.
 But that’s not where this post will go.
-Personally I think there’s a place for both, however I have 75-80% of my net worth invested in real estate.
+Personally, I think there’s a place for both, however, I have 75-80% of my net worth invested in real estate.

 I know it can feel like there’s a lot to learn when it comes to real estate investing.
 However, in order to create monthly passive cash flow (that can buy your time back), it will always take an upfront investment of time, energy, or money.
 Perhaps all three.

 But once it gets going, the investment is well worth whatever it took to make it happen.

 Passive Income is Worth It

 What’s your ultimate goal?
 Is it to sacrifice 20-30 years to hopefully be able to enjoy the next 20-30 years?
 When I talk to a good number of physicians this tends to be the mindset.

 Or do you want to create your ideal life now and enjoy the most life has to offer at any given moment?

 If your goal is the latter, I believe the only way to make that possible is by creating passive streams of income other than by hitting the lottery.

 Real estate investing is one of the best ways to create those passive income streams.
 Sure, I’ve put in some time to make that happen but that time is far outweighed by the return on my investments.

 Passive income has absolutely allowed me to take back control of my time.